 When an NNPF is activated for a current picture and the NNPF is indicated to have multiple input pictures but some of the input pictures are not present, the number of input pictures is updated to be equal to the number of pictures that satisfy the condition for input pictures and are present in the CLVS (or in the bitstream, if an input picture from an earlier CLVS of the CLVS containing the current picture is allowed).
 (JVET-AD0090 item 3)

+BoG discussion for items 2)b and 2)c was chaired by Sachin Deshpande.

+BoG recommendation: Adopt item 2)b.ii, i.e., to allow input pictures to an NNPF activated for any current picture to come from an earlier CLVS than the CLVS containing the current picture, and for the derivation of which pictures are used as in the input pictures, instead of using picture order count values, plain language phrases like "the previous picture in output order" and "the n-th previous picture in output order" are used.

+BoG recommendation: Adopt items 2)b.i.1 and 2)b.i.2, for both of which "the current CLVS" is repalced with "the bitstream", for alignment with the action on item 2)b.ii.